-The life of this Belgian nurse and former nun was portrayed by Audrey Hepburn in the 1959 movie “The Nun’s Story,” which was based on a book by American author Kathryn Hulme.
+The life of Marie-Louise Habets, a Belgian nurse and former nun, was portrayed by Audrey Hepburn in the 1959 movie “The Nun’s Story,” which was based on a book by American author Kathryn Hulme.
 I look at the remarkable connection between Habets, Hulme and Hepburn.

 Born in 1905 in the small Belgian village of Egem, in her teens Marie-Louise Habets hears the call of God to become a nun.
 At the age of 21 she joins the Sisters of Charity of Jesus and Mary, an enclosed religious order caring for the sick and poor within their cloister.

 She enters their convent on Molenaarstraat in Ghent, taking on the religious name Sister Xaverine.
 Here she receives training as a nurse.
 In 1933 Sister Xaverine is sent to work in a mission hospital in the Belgian Congo where she stays for six years, performing valuable work.

 In 1939 she contracts tuberculosis and returns to Belgium, to the order’s convent in Uccle, Brussels.
 It’s not the country she left.
 She witnesses the invasion of Belgium by the Nazis, and the death of her father at the hands of German soldiers.